 Depending on the kind of party you throw, think backyard barbecue with engagement party games versus a cocktail party, inviting children might not be the best idea.
 While you may have kids in the wedding party (think ring bearer and flower girl), if you are planning on a sit-down dinner for your engagement party, it might be easier to ask guests not to bring kids.
 If the event is more casual, having kids attend is perfectly acceptable.

 Sometimes you may have mutual acquaintances and co-workers you might feel obligated to invite, but if you are not very close to them, then there’s no need to invite them.
 The engagement party is meant to be special and intimate.
 You'll want to be surrounded by the people who love and support you and know you best in the world.

-At the end of the day, you have to make the best decision for you and your partner.
+At the end of the day, you have to make the best decision for you and your significant other.
 Land on a guest count that feels most comfortable for both of you, your host, and any budget constraints.
 And remember: Having a party that celebrates you and the new life you are embarking on is what’s most important.

 And once you’ve gone through all of Zola’s engagement party ideas, be sure to use the expert advice section as your personal wedding planner.
 Whether you’re hosting a destination wedding or an event at a nearby country club, Zola is here to help with traditional and trending topics for your special day.